Flights halted at Gatwick after emergency landing

-LONDON (Reuters) - Fifteen people were injured when a Virgin Atlantic plane made an emergency landing on Monday at London Gatwick, the capital’s second-largest airport, the airport said.
+LONDON (Reuters) - London Gatwick, the capital’s second-largest airport, was forced to close its runway temporarily on Monday after a Virgin Atlantic flight made an emergency landing, the airline and airport said.

-Virgin’s Airbus A330 aircraft, which was travelling to Orlando, was forced to turn back soon after its take-off due to a fire in the hold, according to media reports.
+The Virgin flight which was heading to Orlando in the United States was forced to turn back after the plane developed a problem.

-Passengers suffered a range of injuries, including suspected fractures and cuts, as they escaped the aircraft using the emergency chutes.

 “Our teams at Gatwick are now looking after our passengers and assisting with their immediate requirements.”